-Focusing on columns 3 and 6, we find that growth in household 1129size significantly raised the likelihood of household division.
-This con-1130 firms the notion that demographic growth was a key determinant of 1131 division - households with more family members were more likely 1132 to split up.
-In column 1, the effect of land owned itself was positive 1133and significant, in contrast to the theoretical prediction (based on 1134pure economic reasons) of a negative effect.
-This may in part be due 11351136 to large landholders being motivated to divide their property in anticipation of potential future land reforms.
-This interpretation is consistent 1137with the significance of the above-ceiling dummy in column 2 in the full 1138 1139sample (and column 5 in the restricted sample).
-Households just above the land ceiling were disproportionately more likely to divide relative to 1140those just below the ceiling.
-Inclusion of the dummy reduces the mag-1141 nitude of the coefficient of lagged land, and renders it statistically 1142 insignificant.
-1143
+to split up.
+In column 1, the effect of land owned itself was positive and significant, in contrast to the theoretical prediction (based on pure economic reasons) of a negative effect.
+This may in part be due to large landholders being motivated to divide their property in anticipation of potential future land reforms.
+This interpretation is consistent with the significance of the above-ceiling dummy in column 2 in the full sample (and column 5 in the restricted sample).
+Households just above the land ceiling were disproportionately more likely to divide relative to those just below the ceiling.
+Inclusion of the dummy reduces the magnitude of the coefficient of lagged land, and renders it statistically insignificant.

-1144 Columns 2, 3, 5 and 6 show that the effects of the tenancy program 1145 are anticipated by the theory: an increase in the proportion of cultivable area registered under the program was associated with a significant fall1146in division rates for small landowning households, and less so for larger1147landowning households.
-The intercept and slope effects are significant1148at the 1% level in the full sample and 5% in the restricted sample.
-For1149households owning more than four acres of land, the implied effect is1150gositive.
-Hence the effect of the tenancy reform on rates of household1151division provides one channel by which the former induced a fall in1152land inequality.1153
+Columns 2, 3, 5 and 6 show that the effects of the tenancy program are as anticipated by the theory: an increase in the proportion of cultivable area registered under the program was associated with a significant fall in division rates for small landowning households, and less so for larger landowning households.
+The intercept and slope effects are significant at the 1% level in the full sample and 5% in the restricted sample.
+For households owning more than four acres of land, the implied effect is positive.
+Hence the effect of the tenancy reform on rates of household division provides one channel by which the former induced a fall in land inequality.